AnggaR96s/Reforestation/README.md

-## What did the doctor say to the gingerbread man who broke his leg?
-Try icing it.
+## Did you hear about the chameleon who couldn't change color?
+They had a reptile dysfunction.